India may examine Pak's requests on info beyond IWT provisions on flood flows as gesture of goodwill | Law-Order

 India has been providing information to Pakistan on the extraordinary discharges of water from reservoirs and flood flows every year, as mandated under the Indus Water Treaty, and if Islamabad requests to provide information beyond the Treaty provisions, New Delhi may examine the same as a gesture of goodwill, sources said on Thursday.

-During the three-day Meeting of the Permanent Indus Commission comprising Indus commissioners of India and Pakistan in Islamabad, both sides held discussions on all agenda items in a very cordial environment.
+During the three-day meeting of the Permanent Indus Commission comprising Indus commissioners of India and Pakistan here, the entire gamut of water-related issues between the two countries were discussed, the Foreign Office said.

 Pakistan side held that the information supplied by India on the small projects is deficient.
 Indian side felt that the information supplied earlier and in the meeting is sufficient.
 However, India agreed to arrange the information as requested by Pakistan to the extent they are available.
 It was agreed to continue with the discussion on the observations already raised by Pakistan in the next meeting herewith.
 Some of these projects are very small, under 10 MW, and hundreds of Kilometres inside the Indian territory, they said.